 In order to advance human rights in Guanacaste, we also need a homegrown social movement that fights every day for the province’s specific needs and realities – not just a national union of organizations that, because of their particularities, cannot provide the necessary assistance for each canton’s concrete realities.

 Why fight?
 Because every Guanacastecan deserves to live a life free from violence and discrimination.
-Every gay, lesbian, bisexual, trans, and intersex person who live in and loves Guanacaste deserves to know that Guanacaste also loves them.
+Every gay, lesbian, bisexual, trans, intersex, non-binary, queer and other identity person who live in and loves Guanacaste deserves to know that Guanacaste also loves them.